AquinoLopez911/javaAlgorithms/README.md

 day 1)
 *implemented a Node class and a LinkedList class

+Algo1)

-Algo1) Remove nodes with duplicate values.Retain only the first instance of each value.(singly linked list) -Time Complexity: O(n^2)
+Remove nodes with duplicate values.Retain only the first instance of each value.(singly linked list) -Time Complexity: O(n^2)
   -could sort list and solve with O(n) Time Complexity

 day2)

-algo2)
+algo2) Partition